 I led this design engagement from ideation to implementation.
 The design team consisted of 4 members including me.
-I played various roles during this engagement which includes the following: Design Strategist, User Researcher, Interaction Designer, Visual Designer( moderations only).
+I played various roles during this engagement which includes the following: Design Strategist, User Researcher, Interaction Designer, Visual Designer.
 I also collaborated with the product manager and engineering team during this engagement.

 Goals of the Customer